 When their second child was 2yrs old , Monde went to The University of the Fraser Valley (UFV) and studied Agriculture as well as Intergrated Pest Management at Agri-Food Canada.

-The family grew their first crop of Red Russian garlic in 2014, starting with 500 certified organic seed, on 1/2 an acre of the farm.
-As the garlic inventory increased in 2015, they planted more garlic in their front lawn.
-In 2016 and 2017 they took back 1/3 of the 3 acres of leased land from their rental farmer and planted more garlic.
-They also sold their first commercial crop in 2017 and supplied fresh, no spray pesticide free garlic to most farm stores in the Fraser valley.
-In 2018 they expanded their production and bought twice the land in Kelowna, British Columbia.
-Currently they have approximately 55,000 bulbs and look forward to new opportunities in their new city.
+The family grew their first crop of Red Russian garlic in 2014 by turning their 1/2 an acre backyard lawn into a garlic field, starting with 500 certified organic seed.
+As the garlic inventory increased in 2015 they planted more garlic in their front lawn.
+In fall of 2016 they took back 1/3 of the 3 acres of leased land from their rental raspberry farmer and planted more garlic.
+They also sold their first commercial crop in 2017 and supplied locally grown, farm fresh, pesticide free garlic to most retail stores in Abbotsford, Surrey and LangleyBC Canada.